 - How can we prepare our workforce for potential moral distress from carrying out decisions that may, or may not, match their individual ethical stances?

 - How will we manage patient situations where abortion is a part of life-saving treatment?
 What tools do we have to predict patient migration as access changes?

 Provide a single source of truth for questions on abortion access

-Now is a strange, uncertain moment: It appears likely Roe v.
-Wade will soon be overturned, but abortion remains a legal right in the United States.
-Your patients are likely to be confused, especially if they already have appointments for abortions or may need to make them in the coming months.
+Now is a strange, uncertain moment: Roe v.
+Wade has been overturned, leading to a patchwork of different abortion laws and restrictions throughout the United States.
+Your patients are likely to be confused, especially if they already had appointments scheduled for abortions or want to make them in the coming months.

 Organizations that offer or cover abortions should ensure patients understand where the law stands today and prepare to communicate where it will likely stand tomorrow.

 Questions for leadership teams:

 - Do we have scripting for front office staff, clinicians, and member services representatives who may get questions in the coming weeks?